 Maintaining Applications and Which Fields to Use

 - Enter the Averages (% only).
 LY represents the last year's average, 2LY represents the second last year's average.
-Both must be 80% or higher for an application to be eligible.
+Each must be 80% or higher for an application to be eligible.

-- Do NOT enter Committee code or Discipline Code (disregard any default info that may appear in these two columns)
+- Do NOT enter Committee code or Discipline Code.
+Please remove any default data that may appear in these two columns.

 - Enter the Rank and Pool number for each application in the tracking record once you receive the results from your committee.
 The pool number is equal to the total number of ranked and recommended applications in a competition cohort.

 - If an application is not eligible or not recommended you must still enter the two averages.

 - Status all applicants appropriately i.e. Not Eligible, Recommended or Not Recommended.
 No applicant should remain in NEW status after February 1st.

 - Not Eligible means that you have deemed the applicant to be ineligible for competition.
 Communicate the reason to the applicant prior to entering the status into the tracking record

 - Recommended means that the application is eligible and has been assigned a ranking by the committee and will go forward to the university competition.

 - Not Recommended means that the application is eligible has gone to committee for ranking and/or review but will not go forward to SGPS and is therefore not ranked.

 - As CGSM applicants apply for admission to Western, SGPS will enter applications into the appropriate cohorts.
 You may see your cohort numbers increase as this happens.
 You may also see new CGSM applications added to your cohort(s).
 SGPS will advise when this happens.
 An applicant mnay apply for admission to a different program than identified in their scholarship application.